neorejalist/neorejalist/README.md

 ---

 Thanks for stopping by! 😊 Feel free to explore my repositories and reach out if you're interested in collaboration or just want to chat about tech.

+Footnote: This was written with the help of AI.
+Using AI to simplify tasks is getting a bigger and bigger part of our work, and I'm embracing it :)